 - Graceful Loser: Although he does hold grudges for a long time, when his plans are in the process of falling apart, he just accepts defeat and exits the stage.
 This contrasts very strongly with his father who can never ever let things go.

 - Hair Antennae: Like his brother and father.

 - Have I Mentioned I Am Heterosexual Today?: Has to fight the urge to do this when he takes the place of Elan, and Vaarsuvius nearly catches him smooching Sabine (who quickly turns into a male guard).
-Sabine then reveals that they have actually used her shapeshifting for, shall we say, "experimentation".
+Sabine then reveals that they have used her shapeshifting for "experimentation".

 - Jerkass: Or more specifically...

 - Karmic Death: Arrogantly boasts about killing Malack to his father, Malack's best friend, and insists he wants nothing from his father, especially not pity or charity, while deriding his father is a weakling who is "past it" when it comes to being a villain.
 Tarquin unemotionally stabs him dead.

 - Kick the Dog / Kick the Son of a Bitch:

 - Borderline on both with his murder of Malack.
 Malack may have been evil, but the only reason he hated Nale was because he killed his vampire spawn.
 Nale not only subjected him to a horrible death, he claimed that killing the spawn was just so he could figure out the best way to kill him.